danielharrell/does_music_move/does_music_move.md

 #### II.
 The importance of the problem. [part two]

-As I said at the beginning of my lecture, I also take this problem to be important.
+As I said at the start of my lecture, I also take this problem to be important.
 To explain why, I want to discuss this problem again, but now as a problem not simply with our experience